bengrunfeld/tax-calculator/README.md

 3. Run `npm start`
 4. Navigate through the errors until the report prints out properly in the browser console
-5. If you get stuck, ask for help, or you can have a look at my solution in the `with-delcaration-file` branch and CSS files are all minified and uglified, and images are encoded as Base64 directly into your CSS file, which results in less calls to the server for image files.
+5. If you get stuck, ask for help, or you can have a look at my solution in the `with-delcaration-file` branch

-### For testing

-    npm test                // runs test
-    npm run coverage        // generates a coverage report

-## Security

-Please ensure that your version of Node and NPM are up to date, and run `npm audit` after installation to ensure that no vulnerabilities exist.
-If they do, follow the audits instructions on how to resolve them.